 Maximum benefit objectives were adopted by the Regional Board in 2004 at the request of STWMA and the City of Beaumont to allow for recharge of imported water and the reuse of recycled water.
-The maximum benefit objectives, set to 330 mg/L for TDS and 5.0 mg/L for Nitrate-N, are relatively low compared to other basins and are protective of the beneficial uses of the Basin groundwater.
-According to the Basin Plan, salt mitigation will be required once the ambient TDS and nitrate-nitrogen concentration exceeds the BMZ maximum benefit objectives.
+The maximum benefit objectives, set to 330 mg/L for TDS and 5.0 mg/L for Nitrate (as N), are relatively low compared to other basins and are protective of the beneficial uses of the Basin groundwater.
+According to the Basin Plan, salt mitigation will be required once the ambient TDS and Nitrate (as N) concentration exceeds the BMZ maximum benefit objectives.